7 Facts About Air Conditioners in Adelaide

 Domestic air conditioners hit the Australian market in the 1950s, and early models could set you back somewhere between $10,000 and $50,000.
 Flash forward to 2020, that’s equivalent to $160,000 to $800,000!

 Since then, air conditioners have become increasingly affordable and there are so many different types to choose from.
 From 1999 to 2008, domestic cooling systems have nearly doubled in Australia, from 35% to 66%.
 Adelaide has always had a higher percentage of domestic coolers, likely due to our sweltering summers.
-Over this same time period, homes with air cons went from 54% all the way up to 85%!
+Over this same time period, homes with air conditioning units went from 54% all the way up to 85%!

 2. The Rise of Reverse Cycle